websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 ### UI Component source code:

 Component source code is a function that takes:
-- configuration - parameter in same structure as defined in Component configuration,
+- configuration - parameter in the same structure as defined in the Component configuration,
 - state - current state.
-It's get from plugin `getState` method
+It get from the plugin `getState` method
 - action - action run on event executed by component.
-It’s get from plugin `getAction` method
+It get from the plugin `getAction` method
 - children - children components

 ```js